September 19, 2019

-Mentalists are first and foremost nothing more than entertainers; performers who entertain audiences with “demonstrations” of what is ostensibly feats of specially developed or enhanced mental abilities.
-Their shows or presentations often include feats such as:
+Mentalists are first and foremost nothing more than entertainers--performers who entertain audiences with “demonstrations” of what are ostensibly feats of specially developed or enhanced mental abilities.
+Their shows or presentations typically include demonstrations of the following abilities listed below:

-- Predicting The Future (a.k.a.
-“Second Sight," "Clairvoyance,” or "Precognition")—the ability to know, in advance, the actions, thoughts, or feelings of a person or persons, or an event or series of events.
-This is often made apparent by writings or recordings that are believed to have been made prior to the occurrence and could not have been completed after the fact.
+The ability to know, in advance, the actions, thoughts, or feelings of a person or persons, or an event or series of events.
+This is often made apparent by writings or recordings that are supposedly made prior to the occurrence and could not have been completed after the fact.

-- Sightless Vision—the ability to perceive things accurately in the absence of physical eyesight, usually while blindfolded or otherwise having physical vision temporarily eliminated.
+The ability to perceive things accurately in the apparent absence of physical eyesight, usually while blindfolded or otherwise somehow having physical vision temporarily eliminated.
 These demonstrations seem to indicate that the mentalist—without physical vision—is not only able to “see” things, but can even perceive things that people with normal vision are unable to see.
 One of the staples of many of my performances is my blindfolded mind-reading act.
 You can see a demonstration by clicking here.

 Regardless of how skilled a magician may be, few people who walk out of a theater or other venue after a magic or illusion show truly believe they've witnessed something miraculous or "real."
 At the very most they admire the cleverness and theatrics of the performer, but don't actually believe their assistants were sawn in half or flew through the air by some mystical power.
 However--due to the highly-interactive nature of most mentalism performances--people often leave a show by a mentalist with a powerful feeling that something extraordinary has taken place, mostly due to the very personal nature of the effects they've witnessed.
 While theatrical illusions performed by magicians and illusionists are impressive indeed, being told by a mentalist that he or she knew that you have an aunt named Clara who just lost her German Shepherd named Zeus is something you are not soon to forget, especially since you've never met before.
 The audience's perception of the abilities of the performers are quite different indeed.